mayaculpa/veleda/README.md

 # SmartDigitalGarden / DeviceStacc Server

-A data analytics platform for hydroponic setups.
-It visualizes and allows analysis of data covering the growth aspects of hydroponics.
-It creates a system that covers the data collection and automation to data storage and analysis.
+A data analytics and control platform for IoT systems.
+It integrates with the [sdg-controller firmware][1] to dynamically add peripherals and then measure and control them.
+In the second version, currently under development, InfluxDB was replaced with TimescaleDB, the REST API with GraphQL and the MQTT broker with WebSockets.
+The application is structured to separate the IoT aspect from the domain aspect (hydroponic greenhouses) to allow it to subsequently be broken out in a standalone service.

+For the current roadmap, it will be used to visualize and allow the analysis of data covering the growth aspects of hydroponically grown plants.
+It is being developed as part of the [OpenFarmingAI research project](https://www.photonikforschung.de/projekte/open-innovation/projekt/openfarmingai.html) and will be receiving a project website in the coming weeks.

+Aspects that are under development include an AR application to stream realtime data, a VR application to act as a learning platform for hydroponics and an AI to segment leaves and analyze a plants current health.

 ## ⚠️⚠️⚠️ Current Development Status ⚠️⚠️⚠️

 In the current refactoring state it is recommended to follow the [core service documentation](./core/README.md).
-For a high-level overview, see the Device Stacc post on Hackernoon.
+For a high-level overview, see the [Device Stacc post](https://hackernoon.com/device-stacc-a-reconfigurable-iot-platform-6j4e322p) on Hackernoon.

 ## Requirements